Watauga submits two plans for early voting to state, one plan for Election Day sites

 During the board’s July 28 meeting, the board discussed the two aforementioned sites as well as the McKinney Alumni Center as locations for one-stop early voting.
 The county’s elections office staff have been communicating with university representatives on polling sites since early summer as concerns were raised about the student union being used for classroom space.

-App State spokesperson Megan Hayes said the Blue Ridge Ballroom was "fully scheduled" with classes.
+App State spokesperson Megan Hayes told the Watauga Democrat that the Blue Ridge Ballroom is “fully scheduled” with classes.

 “Our staff are managing a large and incredibly complex volume of scheduling details to optimize all available space,” Hayes said.
 “This process is not currently automated.
 While there is a scheduling tool that some who assist with scheduling can use to view classroom availability, it may not reflect real-time capacity because we are responding to continual schedule changes.”